ColdFrontWI/Hornet_Cockpit/Arduino Code/Readme.md

 <img src="../Pictures/2020-08/IMG_7690.JPG" width=50%>

-* **Programs 06 - 09** control the left and right consoles.
+* Remaining programs control the left and right consoles.
 For each console, I have one board for "switches" and one for "knobs" that includes analog potentiometer inputs as well as rotary encoders.
-There's a cool bit of code starting at line 245 in [08_Hornet_Left_Panel
-Switches.ino](08_Hornet_Left_Panel_Switches.ino) that takes analog input from a potentiometer and converts it to button presses for the left/right rotation of the hand brake.
+There's a bit of code starting at line 245 in [Left_Panel_Switches.ino](Left_Panel_Switches.ino) that takes analog input from a potentiometer and converts it to button presses for the left/right rotation of the hand brake.
 (The push/pull is part of the regular button matrix.)
+There is similar code in [Right_Panel_Switches.ino](Right_Panel_Switches.ino) for the wing fold handle.

 ## Next steps